 The hearing board must make findings of facts and conclusions as to whether or not the respondent violated a university policy or engaged in misconduct based on a preponderance of the evidence, meaning that it is more likely than not (50+%) that something did or did not occur.
 Neither the complainant nor the respondent has the burden of proof.
+This means the respondent is presumed to be not responsible and does not have to prove they are not responsible.
 Rather, the university has the burden of collecting evidence to establish whether or not the respondent is responsible based on a preponderance of the evidence.